-Conference Rooms
+Conference rooms

+The conference rooms are located at the hospital complex near the medical education department.
 There are two large rooms that can accommodate PowerPoint or other presentation modalities.
 The Conference Board Room at the Hospital campus are were most of the lecture series, grand rounds and formal board reviews will take place.
 However, for Grand Rounds that are open to other clinical staff, Room 121 or 135 may be used.
 There are also multiple conference rooms available located at the Centerstone West location that will be used for residency education.

-Resident Lounge
+Resident lounge